Green Card Experts

 Condominiums, or condos, are usually found mainly in urban areas.
 They have one or more rooms, a kitchen, a bathroom, and in some cases, a balcony.

 By the way, apartment ads in the US only specify the bedrooms.
 The kitchen and living room are considered self-evident.
-So when you see an offer for a 1 bedroom apartment, it actually has two rooms (living room as well as a bedroom).
+So when you see an offer for a 1-bedroom apartment, it actually has two rooms (a living room as well as a bedroom).
 Apartments that consist of just one room are called "studios" in the USA.

 At times, condominiums are located in apartment complexes that also include fitness rooms, tennis courts, a pool, or a clubhouse.